Joining the UFD

 Unlike an office job, work as a Firefighter occurs in an environment with close quarters where you are constantly around your coworkers, even when you eat, sleep and relax.
 Firefighters at the City of Urbana enjoy a competitive benefits package and representation through the International Association of Firefighters (IAFF).

-Age: At least 21 years old and under 35 years old (as of the date you test), unless exempted under state statute (65 ILCS 5/10-1- 7.1).
+Age: At least 20 years old and under 35 years old (as of the date you test), unless exempted under state statute (65 ILCS 5/10-1- 7.1).
 Exemptions are allowed for military service and volunteer, paid-on-call, part-time and full-time firefighters meeting certain conditions.
+No candidate will be hired unless they have reached the age of 21 at the time of offer.

 Education: Graduation from high school or equivalent.